Obtaining the University of Utah Application Fee Waiver—A Step-By-Step Guide

 DoNotPay can help you get your fee waived at various colleges, such as Stanford, California State University, University of Washington, Boston College, Michigan State University, or any other in the States.

 Find out about other services we can assist you with.
-Visit DoNotPay in a web browser and learn about:
+Visit DoNotPay in a and learn about:

 - Getting a refund from any merchant